 It’s a tourist-friendly travel destination.
 Canadian people are known for their helpful and calm nature anyways.
 Whenever you feel lost or confused, approach a local, more often than not, they’ll help you out.
 Before anything, I recommend you buy yourself some warm clothing.
 It’s a cold place, no matter the season, especially for those that live in nations with warmer climates.
 You can choose to wear casuals during the daytime, proper gear is necessary however if you choose to go skiing.
 It’s less of a cultural thing and more of a safety necessity.

 If you are visiting during summer then pack something keeping the temperature in mind.
 One more thing I’d like to warn you about is that the rate of the US dollar vs Canadian dollar can change at any time, so beware of that.
 A tip of 10 to 15 % is considered polite according to the quality of the service.

 Language & Demographics of Banff

-English and French are known to be the two primarily spoken languages in Banff.
-Canadian English is widely used as the form of communication, its based on British English.
+English and French are known to be the two primary spoken languages in Banff.
+Canadian English is widely used as a form of communication, it’s based on British English.